evolvingstuff/vdw2/content/posts/response-to-vitamin-d-fortification-varies-from-1-to-10-nmol-per-100-iu-daily-review.md

 │   ├── TextNode
 │   │   full_match: `Low on co-factors such as `
 │   │   inner_content: `Low on co-factors such as `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Overview Magnesium and vitamin D|Magnesium))`
 │   │   inner_content: `Overview Magnesium and vitamin D|Magnesium`
-│   │   page: `Overview Magnesium and vitamin D|Magnesium`
+│   │   page: `Overview Magnesium and vitamin D`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Overview Magnesium and vitamin D|Magnesium`